evkx/evkx.github.io/content/models/mercedes/eqe/EQE_53_4MATICplus/_index.md

 ## Performance

-The Mercedes-AMG EQE 53 4MATIC+ has a maximum power of 460 KW (625 hp/617 bhp).
-The total torque is 950 nm (701 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.5 seconds.
-The top speed is 220 km/h.
+The Mercedes-AMG EQE 53 4MATIC+ has a maximum power of 460 KW (625 hp/617 bhp) and a total torque of 950 nm (701 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.5 seconds and has a top speed of 220 km/h (136.7 mph).

 If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
 Then the numbers are improved.
-The Mercedes-AMG EQE 53 4MATIC+ has a maximum power of 505 KW (687 hp/677 bhp).
-The total torque is 1000 nm (738 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.3 seconds.
-The top speed is 240 km/h.
+The Mercedes-AMG EQE 53 4MATIC+ has a maximum power of 505 KW (687 hp/677 bhp) and a total torque of 1000 nm (738 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.3 seconds and has a top speed of 240 km/h (149.2 mph).

 ## Battery, range, and charging